1031 Exchange in South Dakota

 Property Tax Assessment

-South Dakota property taxes are assessed at the local level, with rates varying significantly between municipalities.
-The statewide average effective property tax rate is approximately 1.22% of assessed value, which is slightly above the national average.
+South Dakota property taxes are assessed at the local level, with rates varying between counties and municipalities.
+The statewide effective property tax rate on owner-occupied housing is about 1.0% (Tax Foundation).

 Local Regulations